jgrieb/ecoi_infrastructure_deployer/README.md

 1. Copy the file ```config/config_template.json``` as ```config/config.json``` and edit its values to match your deployment.
 This file will contain:
     - The passwords to be used when setting up the different applications (cordra, mongodb, elk, etc.)
-    - The type of deployment (simple or distributed) and the default cloud provider (aws, hyperv, virtualbox)
+    - The provider of the virtual machines (aws, virtualbox) and the deployment environment (prod/test/dev, see more below)
-    - Credentials to connect to the cloud provider (aws, etc).
+    - Credentials to connect to the cloud provider (aws) in "infrastructure->aws".
+AWS credentials must also be provided in "software->general->aws_access", these should be from an accound that only has the permission to interact with S3 (download Cordra software & upload backup)
     - The internal and external private keys to be installed in the virtual machines, so ansible can run commands on them.

 2. Configuration about the specifications of the different VMs (type, IPs, etc.) are defined in the Vagrant file